Nick D'Arcy

-Nicholas James D'Arcy (born 23 July 1987) is a retired national-record holding butterfly swimmer from Australia.
-He was removed from Australia's 2008 Olympic team due to a violent altercation that happened shortly after the Australian Olympic Trials.
-He was also removed from Australia's team to the 2009 World Championships after being convicted for the same incident.
-In March 2012 D'arcy was selected as a team member for the 2012 Summer Olympics.
+Nicholas James D'Arcy (born 23 July 1987) is a retired Australian swimmer.
+He formerly held the Australian record in the 200 m butterfly.
+He was removed from Australia's 2008 Olympic team due to a violent altercation that happened shortly after the Australian Championships.
+He was also removed from Australia's team for the 2009 World Championships after being convicted for the same incident.
 He was raised in Queensland on the Sunshine Coast but currently lives in Brisbane.